Vyral/lela-ashkarian/_posts/2021-03-15-whats-happening-in-the-keys-market.md

 The latest numbers are in for the Florida Keys real estate market and I’m excited to share them with you today.
 Compared to last year, there was quite a change in the numbers. **All of these statistics are through the end of February 2021 as compared to February 2020:**

-* Florida Keys sales have increased by 55.7%
+* Florida Keys sales have increased 55.7%.
-* The average sale price is up 44% to right around $860,000 Keys-wide
+* The average sale price is up 44% to right around $860,000 Keys-wide.
 * Days on market is stable—right around 111 days.
 This may start to trend downward in the next few months.
 * Pending transactions (i.e. when a property goes under contract) are up 61% over last year.
 We had 714 properties under contract at the end of February 2021 compared to 441 in February 2020.